rustwasm/wasm-pack/docs/init.md

 # wasm-pack init

 The `wasm-pack init` command creates the files neccessary for JavaScript interoperability and for publishing a package to npm.
-This involves compiling your code to wasm and generating a pkg folder.
-This pkg folder will contain the wasm binary, a JS wrapper file, your `README`, and a `package.json` file.
+This involves generating a pkg folder.
+This pkg folder will contain the `README` and a `package.json` file.

 ## Path